SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 2. **Configure the Base URL, Show Icon Option, and Link Class:**
    - Enter the base URL for the WhatsApp call-to-action link.
    - Check or uncheck the option to show the WhatsApp icon.
-   - Enter the class name for links that should be dynamically updated with the UTM parameters.
-The default class is `sudonim-link`.
+   - The link class is set to "sudonim-link" by default and is read-only.

 ### Adding the WhatsApp Call-to-Action Button